uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 pnpm tsc
 ```

-Now the project structure looks like this:
+The project structure looks like this now:

 ```
 .